Get insider access

 7.9

 The HP OMEN 27qs is a 27-inch, 1440p gaming monitor.
-Part of HP's OMEN gaming lineup, it's one of the few with a 240Hz refresh rate, and it sits alongside the HP OMEN 27c, which uses a different panel.
+Part of HP's OMEN gaming lineup, it's one of the few with a 240Hz refresh rate, and it sits alongside the HP OMEN 27c, which uses a different panel, and above the lower-end HP OMEN 27q.
 It's meant to be a cheaper alternative to popular 1440p, 240Hz gaming monitors, like the Dell Alienware AW2723DF and Gigabyte M27Q X. Because of this, it has features you'd expect to find in a gaming monitor, like FreeSync variable refresh rate (VRR) support and G-SYNC compatibility to reduce screen tearing with any type of graphics card.
 While it has one DisplayPort 1.4 input, it's limited to HDMI 2.0 bandwidth on its two HDMI ports, so it isn't designed to take full advantage of current-gen gaming consoles or high-end graphics cards.

 Our Verdict

-The HP OMEN 27qs is great for gaming.
+The HP OMEN 27qs is decent for PC gaming.
 It has a fast 240Hz refresh rate and FreeSync VRR and G-SYNC compatibility to reduce screen tearing.
-Motion looks smooth thanks to its fast response time across its entire refresh rate range, and it has low input lag for a responsive feel.
-Unfortunately, it doesn't have HDMI 2.1 bandwidth to take full advantage of high-end graphics cards and gaming consoles.
-Lastly, it looks disappointing in dark rooms due to its low contrast ratio, making blacks look gray in dark scenes.
+Motion looks sharp thanks to its fast response time across its entire refresh rate range, and it has low input lag for a responsive feel.
+Unfortunately, it looks disappointing in dark rooms due to its low contrast ratio, making blacks look gray in dark scenes, and it has a terrible local dimming feature that you can't disable in HDR.

 Pros